MicrosoftDocs/entra-docs/docs/permissions-management/how-to-configure-servicenow-application.md

 ### Prerequisites

-- Access to Microsoft Entra Permissions Management
+- Access to Microsoft Entra Permissions Management with Permissions Management admin role or Global Administrator role
 - Microsoft Entra ID admin who can create Applications
 - ServiceNow admin
-- Permissions Management admin

 To integration the ServiceNow app with Microsoft Entra Permissions Management:

 1. Register the ServiceNow Application on Entra ID for authentication of API calls.
-2. Assign the permissions Viewer and Approver for all in Microsoft Entra Permissions Management to the service principal.
+2. Assign the permissions Viewer and Approver for all in Microsoft Entra Permissions Management to the service principal, under **User Management**.
-3. [Install](https://store.servicenow.com/sn_appstore_store.do#!/store/application/24073ae31bfca9100e564082b24bcb56/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Btemplate%25253Bgenerative_ai%25253Bsnow_solution%26q%3Dmicrosoft%26searchDetail%26pagetype%3Dapps_and_solution&sl=sh) the ServiceNow app for Microsoft Entra Permissions Management.
+3. Get the [ServiceNow app for Microsoft Entra Permissions Management](https://store.servicenow.com/sn_appstore_store.do#!/store/application/24073ae31bfca9100e564082b24bcb56/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Btemplate%25253Bgenerative_ai%25253Bsnow_solution%26q%3Dmicrosoft%26searchDetail%26pagetype%3Dapps_and_solution&sl=sh) from the Service Now store.
-4. Locate **Microsoft Entra Permissions Management**, select it, then click Install.
+4. Select the app, then click **Install**.
 The installation process begins and the application is installed in your instance.
+5. Configure the app by following the instructions.
 :::image type="content" source="media/configure-servicenow-application/servicenow_microsoft-entra-permissions-management-installation.png" alt-text="ServiceNow Microsoft Entra Permissions Management installation." lightbox="media/configure-servicenow-application/servicenow_microsoft-entra-permissions-management-installation.png":::